philipwalton/private-parts/README.md

 }
 ```

 The first example used `this._mileage` to reference the "private" mileage property of each instance.
-In the second example, all occurances of `this._mileage` have been replaced with `_(this).mileage`.
+In the second example, all occurrences of `this._mileage` have been replaced with `_(this).mileage`.
 As a result, `mileage` is never actually a property of `this`, so it can't be tampered with.

 ```javascript
 var honda = new Car();